EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

 The following section describes the workflow, when analyzing static, 2-color smFRET (single-molecule Förster Resonance Energy Transfer) data.
 Deep-LASI provides a modular workflow for analysing the data, either manually or automatically.
 The analysis starts with the co-localization of fluorescent molecules between both channels and trace extraction , the categorization process, the determination of correction factors, the selection of time windows to be analyzed per single time trace, the kinetic analysis, and ends with a summary of the analyzed traces by calculating the distribution of the correction factors, the FRET and stoichiometry values.

-We describe how to use *Deep-LASI* for two examples: (1) a publicly available example data set published by by `Hellekamp et al., Nat.
+We describe how to use *Deep-LASI* for two examples: (1) a publicly available example data set published by `Hellekamp et al., Nat.
 Meth (2018) <https://www.nature.com/articles/s41592-018-0085-0>`_, which was recorded on a split camera, and (2) a static two-color DNA origami sample, which was recorded on two separate cameras.
 Further sample data sets can be found, e.g., in `Wanninger et al., BioArxiv (2023) <https://doi.org/10.1101/2023.01.31.526220>`_.

 ..
 We discuss two examples for publicly available sample data from `Hellekamp et al., Nat.
 Meth (2018) <https://www.nature.com/articles/s41592-018-0085-0>`_ and `Götz et al., Nat.
 Meth (2022) <https://www.nature.com/articles/s41467-022-33023-3>`_.